Arbet Kozhaya

 Arbet Kozhaya, also known as Arbet Qozhaya or Arabet Kozhaya, (عربة قزحيا, ܥܪܒܐ ܕܩܙܚܝܐ) is one of the fifty-six towns and villages, which make up the Zgharta District (Zgharta Zawie) in the North Governorate of Lebanon.

 The population is mainly Maronite Christian.

 Origin of the name

 The village is named after the neighboring Monastery of Kozhaya, known as the Monastery of Saint Anthony the Great (Mar Antonios al-Kabir).
 The monastery is some 950 metres above sea level in the Valley of Kozhaya.

-The word Arbet (Aarbet) means inclined, since the village is on an inclined plane overlooking Kozhaya.
+The word Arbet (Aarbet) means lodging, this is according to the history of the word in several languages.

 The name Kozhaya is Syriac in origin and means the treasure of life, with treasure representing Christ, for whom the monks of the Monastery abandon worldly goods and follow an ascetic life dedicated to prayer and spirituality; and life referring to the abundance of water endowing nature with life in the valley.